Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

 Computing the diagonal on the first term again we obtain

 The underlined terms are the only ones for which the join of the first and third terms is non trivial; the result of the operation associated to the graph of Figure $2$ is then

 Here the extra minus sign for $II|I0$ is introduced because in order to compute the operation we need first to swap the second and third term; and for $00|I0|1I$ a sign is introduced as both are odd.
-Recalling the sign discrepancy $E_{1,1}(a;b)=(-1)^{|a|}e_{1,1}(a;b)$, we obtain that the only non trivial $E_{1,1}$ operations on the square with degree two output are
+Recalling now that $e_{1,1}$ is the dual of $e^{1,1}$, and we use exponentials to denote the dual basis, we see from (\ref{dualmap}) that